benfrick/docs-portfolio/doc/commerce/reference/caller-best-practices.md

   - h2: Product Feeds Service
     url: /doc/commerce/reference/caller-best-practices.html#product-feeds-service
 ---
-##### Last Updated: 02/04/2020
+##### Last Updated: 05/01/2024

-This guide discusses best practices for calling Nike services in peak traffic periods such as during a product launch.
+This guide discusses best practices for calling services in peak traffic periods such as during a product launch.
 High-heat launches put an intense load on services and system resources.
 The goal of this document is to outline best practices to avoid putting further stress on system health from clients.
 In addition to the general recommendations listed in the [Service Call Best Practices](#service-call-best-practices) section, specific performance, retry and fallback best practices are listed by service.

 ## Service Call Best Practices

 Many factors can affect microservice performance and availability such as heavy network traffic and instance and database under scaling.
-Eureka instability also contributes to the problem by leaving services unable to know where to send requests.
+Service-discovery instability also contributes to the problem by leaving services unable to know where to send requests.
 While these factors are not in the control of the service caller, there are actions that callers should take to help ensure system health.

 ### Use the Circuit Breaker Pattern

 Use the [Circuit Breaker Pattern](https://martinfowler.com/bliki/CircuitBreaker.html) when calling other services (either internal or external) to avoid waiting indefinitely for a response from a non-responsive service and to provide fallback behavior for a service failure.
-[Hystrix](https://github.com/Netflix/Hystrix) and [FastBreak](https://github.com/Nike-Inc/fastbreak) are examples of Circuit Breaker libraries currently used by Nike microservices.
+Hystrix](https://github.com/Netflix/Hystrix) and [FastBreak]() are examples of Circuit Breaker libraries currently used.

 ### Use the Exponential Backoff Retry Pattern

 Unless otherwise noted, callers should follow the [Exponential Backoff Retry Pattern](https://dzone.com/articles/understanding-retry-pattern-with-exponential-back) to determine how long to wait in between retries without modifying the request when the service returns a 429 or 5xx error.
 To use this pattern, a backoff increment value is used to calculate the wait time between retries.
 Wait time is calculated by wait time + backoff increment.
 For example, when the backoff increment is 100ms, the first four retry wait times are listed below.

 - 1st retry: 100ms
 - 2nd retry: 200ms